roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 observer's methods.
 As we see in previous chapter, changes can happen
 at:

-Value
+Assignment
-	When the value of an OP is changed, meaning that the OP is assigned with a different value.
+	When the value of an OP is changed, meaning that the OP is assigned with a value.

 Instance
 	 When an object instance is changed internally.
 For example an